hoorad-boop/PixelBloom/README.md

  - Unsplash API for stock photos

 🤝 Contributing
-We'd love to have you join us in making PixleBloom even better!
+We'd love to have you join us in making PixelBloom even better!
 Whether it's:
 🐛 Fixing bugs
 ✨ Adding new features
 📝 Improving documentation